thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 5. if a screen appears asking to set the EEPROM, click the checkmark.
 6. Once installed, click on the calibration touchpoints.
 When the touch calibration is complete, it will display a confirmation message.
 You may think it froze but give it a little time.

    Please note: After you click the bottom right calibration point, reboot your machine if it prompts you to click the top left again.
 I have never had to do this more than twice when installing the firmware.
-This may be a unique issue to me because I have had it since I bought this printer.
+This may be a unique issue because I have had it since I bought this printer.

 7. If you reset your EEPROM on Step 5, you are good to go.
 If not, proceed to step 8.
 8. Click *SETTINGS ICON -> Configuration -> Advanced Settings -> NEXT ARROW (>) -> Initialize EEPROM*